lcoulet/securePassword.Js/README.md

 * **sequences**: the cumulated length of sequences of characters compared to the length of the password (e.g. 123456, abcdef...etc.)
 * **keymaps**: The sequences matchning a keyboard keymap compared to the length of the password (e.g. qwertyuiop (en), azerty(french), asdfgh ...etc.)
 * **dictionary**: The length of the longest recognized dictionary word, compared to password length.
+* **common passwords**: The length of the longest recognized word in the 10K worst passwords, compared to evaluated password length.

 With every rating detailed text is provided explaining the strength and found issues (e.g. sequences, words matched from dictionary).